Jobs for April: Flowers

 Sowing

 Sweet peas can be sown outside this month.
-Plant out autumn-sown sweet peas that have been raised in pots, and prepare your wigwam supports for them to climb, using a light twine to tie the plants in.
+Plant out autumn-sown sweet peas that have been raised in pots, and prepare your wigwam supports for them to climb, using twine to tie the plants in.

 If you started sowing early in March, or even February, you may have modules of young hardy annuals now ready for planting out.